wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-video-help-chat-with-node-js-and-svelte.md

 ## Try It Out

 If your server's been running this whole time, you should be able to see some or all of your code working in your open browser tab.
 You probably need to restart your server, though.
-In your terminal, shut things down by pressing Ctrl+C, then start Express and Svelte again with `npm run serve'.
+In your terminal, shut things down by pressing Ctrl+C, then start Express and Svelte again with `npm run serve`.

 Open or return to `localhost:5000` in your browser.
 The easiest way to try the chat is to open another browser and also go to `localhost:5000`.
 This is not very sophisticated, but the echo you hear should confirm for you the chat is working.